Pouyanpi/NeMo-Guardrails/README.md

 ## Description

-Rails are specific ways for controlling the output of an LLM e.g. not talk about politics, respond in a specific way to certain user requests, follow a predefine dialog path, use a specific language style, extract data etc.
+Rails are specific ways for controlling the output of an LLM e.g. not talk about politics, respond in a specific way to certain user requests, follow a predefined dialog path, use a specific language style, extract data etc.

-Broadly, there are two types of LLM use cases: completion and chat.

-Types of chat rails:
+Types rails:
 - **Topical**: avoid talking about a specific topic;
 - **Dialog flow**: follow a specific dialog flow e.g. for authenticating the user;
 - **Fact Checking**: make sure the response is grounded in a set of facts i.e. prevent hallucination;